 DANCEHOUSE DIARY is a free intermittent publication published by Dancehouse Melbourne Australia.
 The publication invites a global cross-disciplinary approach with a view to articulating the many and subtle connections between the moving body, the body politic and the body social.
 Its aim is to activate creative and specifically corporeal thinking and imagination regarding how we choreograph our place in the world.
 Although DANCEHOUSE DIARY takes the moving body as subject matter, it is not a dance specialist publication nor a journal with academic ambitions.
 As such, it is a unique publication placing current corporeal reflections (with)in the societal, geopolitical and ethical context.

 DANCEHOUSE DIARY was founded by Angela Conquet in 2012, former Artistic Director of Dancehouse (2011-2020).
 It is independently edited by Angela Conquet and Dr. Philipa Rothfield, with the assistance of issue-specific guest editors.
 It is published regularly online on its dedicated website and sometimes in print.
 The paper edition is conceived as a gift to the reader, an invitation to slow down, feel the thought and hold the time.
-DANCEHOUSE DIARY is co-edited independently by Angela Conquet and Philipa Rothfield.

 DANCEHOUSE DIARY is read by movement makers, practitioners and thinkers primarily but also academics and their students, artists, arts-savvy audiences.